ZAF07/server-driven-ui/README.md

 *Starting Application*
-  > Note: To start the application simply run *make start*
+  - To start the application simply run *make start*